zraphael/WavePortal-dapp/README.md

-# WavePortal Dapp!
+# WavePortal Dapp's Contract!

 This dapp is being made along with Web3Dev Brasil's bootcamp.
 I'm adding different functionalities to challenge myself.
+This is the smart contract code.